Q Why are there books in the Catholic Bible that are not in the Protestant Bible?

 church councils that dealt with the issue of which books should

 be in the Bible.
-None of these councils accepted the Apocrypha.
+None of these councils accepted the apocryphal books.

 By the last council, the Bible as we know it was determined to